Multimodal chat evaluation project

 Delete model config

-You can also delete model configs using the client.delete_model_config.
-You just need to pass in the model_config ID in order to delete your model config.
-You can obtain this ID from your created model config above or get the model configs directly from your project using project.project_model_configs and then iterating through the list of model configs attached to your project.
-Uncomment the code below to delete your model configs.
+Use project.delete_project_model_config() or client.delete_model_config to delete model configs.
+Both methods require the model_config ID as a parameter.
+You can obtain this ID from your created model config, or retrieve the model configs directly from your project using project.project_model_configs, and then iterate through the list of model configs attached to your project.

 📘